I’m not a mom.

 I didn’t earn this flower.

-I’m not a mom because a long time ago, feeling alone and scared, I chose to have an abortion.
+I’m not a mom because long ago, feeling alone and scared, I chose to have an abortion.
 I don’t deserve to be a mom.

 I’m not a mom because chemotherapy left me sterile.
-I am broken.
+I fought for my health and yet, I am broken.

 I’m not a mom because pain and disease resulted in a hysterectomy.
 I feel empty.